7 Best Cusco things to do and see

 From here, following a well preserved Inca street, you will reach the famous sun temple “Qoricancha”, the Incas main temple named as well as: “Qoricancha” here you can see the best of pre-Colonial architecture, superior quality to the buildings up to know.

 Here you will also find an art gallery where you can admire canvases from the 17th century, those were painted by the Cusco school members, mostly anonymous.
-The entry to the Kusicancha is free, while for the sun temple costs us$5 = s/15 in Peruvian currency
+The entry to the Kusicancha is free, while for the sun temple costs us$5 = s/15 in local currency

 4: San Pedro Market: Another worth place to see is the Cusco central market known as “Mercado de San Pedro”, located at west form the main square, it takes 10 minutes’ walk, at the streets on the way you can see the house of the most reach person during the colonial times “Marquez Lorenzo de Valle Umbroso”, this building from the 17th century is know the Cusco art school, the balconies are impressive.